githedgehog/docs/docs/user-guide/devices.md

 ## Switches

 Switches are the main building blocks of the Fabric.
 They are represented by `Switch` objects in the API.
-These objects consist of basic metadata like name, description, location, role, as well as port group speeds, port breakouts, ASN, IP addresses, and more.
+These objects consist of basic metadata like name, description, role, as well as port group speeds, port breakouts, ASN, IP addresses, and more.
 Additionally, a `Switch` contains a reference to a `SwitchProfile` object that defines the switch model and capabilities.
 More details can be found in the [Switch Profiles and Port Naming](./profiles.md) section.